Dark Chocolate Satin Pie

 - 2 cups semi-sweet chocolate chips

 - Sweetened whipped cream, 1 cup heavy cream whipped with 1/4 cup powdered sugar and 1 teaspoon vanilla extract

 - Raspberries, optional

 - Whisk together cream and egg yolks in a saucepan.
 Heat over medium-low heat, stirring constantly, until mixture is very hot and thickens slightly.
 Do not allow to boil.

-- Pour into crust, then refrigerate 3 hours.
-Top with whipped cream before serving and sprinkle with berries if desired.
+- Top with sweetened whipped cream before serving and sprinkle with berries if desired.